-Pashley Manor is proud to host an exhibition and sale of almost 200 pieces of sculpture at their award winning gardens in Sussex at the Sculpture in Particular event from late May to early June.
+Pashley Manor is proud to host an exhibition and sale of over 150 pieces of sculpture at their award winning gardens in Sussex at the Sculpture in Particular event in the last week of May.

 A peek inside the wood panelled hall of the sixteenth century house, which is not usually open to the public, reveals a display and sale featuring interior pieces as well as several that would be perfect in smaller gardens – an interesting collection for visitors to enjoy viewing, or perhaps even invest in a piece.

 There is also an exhibition of floral and botanical art in the Garden Room café – visitors can enjoy cakes, scones and light lunches in this charming setting, and a selection of floral and botanical prints and cards on sale in the Gift Shop.